 Additionally, factoring financing lines are flexible and can grow with your business.
 The most important requirement to increase the line is to have invoices from good-paying clients, such as the government.

 Lastly, invoice factoring is easier to get than most other solutions.
-Many small businesses can qualify for funding, as long as their accounts receivable are not encumbered and the business is well managed.
+Many small businesses can qualify for funding if their accounts receivable are not encumbered and the business is well managed.
 Most factoring lines can be deployed in a week or two, though this time frame varies by federal contract and agency.

-In general, we can work with any contractor that provides a service or sells a product to the US government, including:
+In general, we can work with any contractor that provides a service or sells a product to the U.S. government or creditworthy companies.
+These include:

 - Product distributors